stephaneey/azure-and-k8s-architecture/cheat sheets/autoscaling.md

 These three services can be hosted on the same underlying compute resource, namely an *App Service Plan*.
 These types of plans support *Custom Autoscaling*, which is based on time-based or metric-based autoscaling, where the rules can be defined by the Cloud consumer.

 Both Azure Functions and Logic Apps also support the *Consumption Tier*, which is serverless.
 This tier scales automatically according to the actual demand.
 However, a major downside of the Consumption tier is that it cannot access non-internet facing resources, since it does not integrate with Virtual Networks.
 That's why App Service Plans are often preferred over pure Consumption.
 For Azure Functions, you can use the *Elastic Premium* tier, which has all the benefits of Consumption (fast scaling, cost-friendly) without the downsides.
+Keep in mind that not every App Service Plan scales the same way.
+For example, *Isolated Plans* running onto *App Service Environments* take a lot of time to scale out (about 12 minutes).
+Auto-scaling with such plans is mostly suitable for **predictable** peak loads.

 Whatever type of App Service Plan you opt for, you should pay attention to the **Application Density** in case you share a plan across multiple business applications.
 Azure App Service's default way of scaling out, is by replicating **every application** onto the underlying worker nodes.
 At a certain point in time, this might not help to scale out anymore as the shared compute might not be able to accommodate enough CPU/Memory for all the apps.
 Note that it is technically possible to perform per-app scale out, but I do not recommend it, because of the complexity it introduces.

 ## (2) Azure Kubernetes Service and Container Apps

 Both services offer advanced scaling capabilities thanks to *KEDA* (Kubernetes Event-driven Autoscaling).
-With plain AKS, you can also leverage the mere *HPA* (**Horizontal** Pod Autoscaling), which is manipulated by KEDA under the hoods.
-The only reason why you would use HPA directly is if you are starting your AKS journey and want to have something as simple as possible.
-However, KEDA is a graduated CNCF product and rather easy to get started with.
+With plain AKS, you can also leverage the mere *HPA* (Horizontal Pod Autoscaling), which is manipulated by KEDA under the hoods.
+The only reason why you would use HPA directly is if you are starting your AKS journey and want to have something as simple as possible, although KEDA is rather easy to get started with.
 *Azure Container Apps* is a layer on top of Kubernetes, hence the reason why it also supports KEDA.
 At last, with AKS, you can also leverage the Vertical Pod Autoscaling feature which allows you to handle pod-level vertical scaling.

 ## (3) Custom Autoscaling Plans